 My productivity only worsened through the day.
 After lunch, I felt sleepy (!).
 After a while, I found myself loitering in the lawn helping some random kid get onto a swing.

 I was never like this.
 Days like these would freak me out.
 Productivity was the central theme that ran through my life.
 I never took a walk.
 Walking was ‘stupid and unproductive?’
 I am an earphone-plugged runner!

 And staring out of the window!
 Have I magically turned into Princess Fiona?

 Two days later, I wrote a post called, stop pointing at me.
 It continues to be one of the most-read posts on this site.
 Everything I wrote in that post came from my freakishly unproductive day and the seven words I wrote.

 The fundamental idea of productivity is producing more work.
 It was an idea that was initially applied to machines.
 As our lives got mechanical, we adopted the idea.
 And it worked well.
-We got more things done, wasted less time, and developed a million apps to help us stay productive.
+We got more things done, wasted less time, and developed a million apps just to help us stay productive (which is an irony in itself).
 We forgot to put a disclaimer though: Productivity isn’t created equal.
-Its principles work if you want to perform a specific set of instructions in a given time, but the same principles may be detrimental if you want to create something.
+The principles of productivity work if you want to perform a specific set of instructions in a given time, but the same principles may be detrimental if you want to create something.
 Creating something also goes by a wretched name: Creativity.

 Traditional ideas of productivity fall flat when it comes to creativity.
-I don’t consider myself particularly creative, but if I had to measure myself on the traditional productivity scale every time I wrote/created something, it would look like the art kids draw on a piece of paper they borrow at every home.
+I don’t consider myself particularly creative, but if I had to measure myself on the traditional productivity scale every time I wrote/created something like this:

 An attempt at constant productivity is a sure fire way to pull the plug on your creativity.
 I am not saying you should be goofing around all the time.
 On the contrary, if you enjoy creating, goofing around should become an essential part of your process.
 If it doesn’t, what you create will become onerous and repetitive.